bmabsout/Thesis/src/chapters/03_encoding_intentionality_new.typ

 == Introduction <chap:encoding_intentionality:intro>
 This chapter addresses the *intent-to-specification gap* (first defined in @chap:intent_to_reality:gaps:intent_to_spec): the challenge of translating a human's high-level goal into a formal specification that a machine can optimize.
 At its core, this gap arises from a fundamental mismatch.
 Humans think in terms of _requirements to be satisfied_---"the robot must move smoothly," "the drone must not crash"---while traditional machine learning frameworks think in terms of _scores to be maximized_.
 The process of converting nuanced, semantic requirements into a single, scalar reward function is often brittle, counter-intuitive, and the primary cause of "reward hacking," where an agent achieves a high score without fulfilling the human's actual intent.
 As motivated by @def:reward_eng_as_optimizer, it is important for the language we use for describing intent to be one where expressing one's intent is made easier.

 This chapter introduces a framework designed to bridge this gap.
 We start by formalizing the concept of a *fulfillment function*, a mapping from any relevant aspect of the world to an interpretable $[0,1]$ value representing the degree of satisfaction with an objective.
-We then introduce *fulfillment Priority Logic* (FPL), a formal language that uses the mathematical foundation of the generalized mean to compose these individual fulfillment values.
-FPL allows a designer to express complex, hierarchical, and non-linear relationships between objectives in a way that preserves their semantic meaning, moving beyond the limitations of simple weighted sums.
+We then introduce *#abbrv.FPL*, a formal language that uses the mathematical foundation of the generalized mean to compose these individual fulfillment values. #abbrv.FPL allows a designer to express complex, hierarchical, and non-linear relationships between objectives in a way that preserves their semantic meaning, moving beyond the limitations of simple weighted sums.
 By doing so, we transform intent specification from a dark art of reward tuning into a principled engineering discipline.

 == fulfillments <chap:encoding_intentionality:fulfillments>

 === Formalizing Intuitive Judgment <chap:encoding_intentionality:formalize>
 The core of our framework is the *fulfillment function*.
 A fulfillment function, $f$, is any mapping from a set of relevant system variables, $X$, to a continuous value in the range $[0,1]$:
 $ f: X -> [0,1] $
 This value represents the degree to which a specific objective is satisfied.
 A value of $1.0$ represents perfect fulfillment, while a value of $0.0$ represents complete failure.
-In the context of reinforcement learning, we often define these as *fulfillment Reward Functions* that map a state-action transition to a fulfillment value: $f(state(s), action(a), #sp) -> [0,1]$.
+In the context of #abbrv.RL, we often define these as *fulfillment Reward Functions* that map a state-action transition to a fulfillment value: $f(state(s), action(a), #sp) -> [0,1]$.

 The key principle is *semantic alignment*: the function's output should align with the human designer's intuitive judgment.
 If a designer observes a behavior and judges it to be "about 70% successful," the corresponding fulfillment function should output a value close to 0.7.